 At St. Peter’s, we aim to meet the needs of all our pupils through the highest quality teaching.
 We adapt the level of work in lessons and use a range of resources to match their ability and provide the correct amount of challenge.
 If required we also provide additional support to meet any continuing needs.
-This additional and in-class support is regularly reviewed by teaching staff, Mrs Taylor (Inclusion Leader) and Mrs Young (Headteacher) to ensure that it is effective and that it is enabling the children to progress quickly.
+This additional and in-class support is regularly reviewed by teaching staff, Mrs Morrison (Inclusion Leader) and Mrs Young (Headteacher) to ensure that it is effective and that it is enabling the children to progress quickly.

 There are many ways that you can find out how your child is doing.
 We have consultation evenings twice a year, once in the Autumn term and once in the Spring term, where you can discuss your child’s progress with their teacher and look at their books.
 At the end of the year, you will receive a report on your child’s progress.
-In addition to this, please feel free to arrange a time after school to discuss any concerns you have with your child’s teacher or with Mrs Taylor (Inclusion Leader).
+In addition to this, please feel free to arrange a time after school to discuss any concerns you have with your child’s teacher or with Mrs Morrison (Inclusion Leader).

 These times can also be used to discuss how you could support your child’s learning.
 In addition to this we also hold New to Year Group meetings at the beginning of the year and send home termly curriculum letters so you are aware of what your child is learning along with leaflets of different workshops or courses that you could attend.
 However, if you feel that you would like more support with this, please feel free to arrange a time with your child’s teacher.